Abu Bakr: al-Siddiq

+While traditional sources translate this epithet as "the truthful", an equally likely interpretation is "the tax collector" (i.e., the collector of ṣadaqa).

+al-Sahib

+He was honorifically called "al-sahib" (the companion) in the Qur'an describing his role as a companion of Muhammad when hiding from the Quraysh in the Jabal Thawr cave during the Hijra to Medina:

+Al-Atqā

+In a hadith narrated by Ibn Abbas of the exegesis of chapter 92 of the Qur'an by imam Al-Suyuti, we find the word "al-atqā" (الأتقى), meaning "the most pious", "the most righteous", or "the most God-fearing", is referring to Abu Bakr as an example for the believers.

+Al-Awwāh

+"Al-Awwāh" (الأواه) means someone who supplicates abundantly to God, someone who is merciful and the gentle-hearted.
+Ibrahim al-Nakha'i said that Abu Bakr has also been called al-awwāh for his merciful character.

 Early life

-Abu Bakr was born in Mecca sometime in 573 CE, to a rich family in the Banu Taym tribe of the Quraysh tribal confederacy.
-His father's name was Uthman and given the kunya Abu Quhafa, and his mother was Salma bint Sakhar who was given the laqab of Umm ul-Khair.
+Abu Bakr was born in Mecca sometime in 573 to a rich family in the Banu Taym tribe of the Quraysh tribal confederacy.
+His father was Abu Quhafa and his mother was Umm al-Khayr.

-He spent his early childhood like other Arab children of the time, among the Bedouins who called themselves Ahl-i-Ba'eer- the people of the camel, and developed a particular fondness for camels.
-In his early years he played with the camel calves and goats, and his love for camels earned him the nickname (kunya) "Abu Bakr", the father of the camel's calf.
+He spent his early childhood like other Arab children of the time, among the Bedouins who called themselves Ahl-i-Ba'eer (the people of the camel) and developed a particular fondness for camels.
+In his early years, he played with the camel calves and goats, and his love for camels earned him the nickname (kunya) "Abu Bakr", the father of the camel's calf.

 Like other children of the rich Meccan merchant families, Abu Bakr was literate and developed a fondness for poetry.
 He used to attend the annual fair at Ukaz, and participate in poetical symposia.
 He had a very good memory and had a good knowledge of the genealogy of the Arab tribes, their stories and their politics.

-A story is preserved that once when he was a child, his father took him to the Kaaba, and asked him to pray before the idols.
+A story is preserved that once when he was a child, his father took him to the Kaaba and asked him to pray before the idols.
 His father went away to attend to some other business, and Abu Bakr was left alone.
-Addressing an idol, Abu Bakr said "O my God, I am in need of beautiful clothes; bestow them on me".
+Addressing an idol, Abu Bakr said, "O my God, I am in need of beautiful clothes; bestow them on me".
 The idol remained indifferent.
 Then he addressed another idol, saying, "O God, give me some delicious food.
 See that I am so hungry".
 The idol remained cold.
 That exhausted the patience of young Abu Bakr.
 He lifted a stone, and, addressing an idol, said, "Here I am aiming a stone; if you are a god protect yourself".
 Abu Bakr hurled the stone at the idol and left the Kaaba.
 Regardless, it recorded that prior to converting to Islam, Abu Bakr practiced as a hanif and never worshipped idols.